Crime in the United States

-Statistics on specific crimes are indexed in the annual Uniform Crime Reports by the Federal Bureau of Investigation (FBI) and by annual National Crime Victimization Surveys by the Bureau of Justice Statistics.
+The two major sources of national crime data are the Federal Bureau of Investigation's (FBI) Uniform Crime Reports (which indexes eight types of offenses recorded by law enforcement) and the Bureau of Justice Statistics's National Crime Victimization Surveys (which may cover offenses not reported to police).
 In addition to the primary Uniform Crime Report known as Crime in the United States, the FBI publishes annual reports on the status of law enforcement in the United States.
 The report's definitions of specific crimes are considered standard by many American law enforcement agencies.
 According to the FBI, index crime in the United States includes violent crime and property crime.
 Violent crime consists of five criminal offenses: murder and non-negligent manslaughter, rape, robbery, aggravated assault, and gang violence; property crime consists of burglary, larceny, motor vehicle theft, and arson.

 The basic aspect of a crime considers the offender, the victim, type of crime, severity and level, and location.
 These are the basic questions asked by law enforcement when first investigating any situation.
 This information is formatted into a government record by a police arrest report, also known as an incident report.
 These forms lay out all the information needed to put the crime in the system and it provides a strong outline for further law enforcement agents to review.
 Society has a strong misconception about crime rates due to media aspects heightening their fear factor.
 The system's crime data fluctuates by crime depending on certain influencing social factors such as economics, the dark figure of crime, population, and geography.